sreevatsank1999/zenphoton/hqz/README.md

 High Quality Zen (`hqz`) is a command line tool which converts a JSON scene description into a rendered PNG image.
 Rays are traced in 2D, just like on [zenphoton.com](http://zenphoton.com).
 But freed from the constraints of interactivity and HTML5, `hqz` can focus on creating high quality renderings for print and animation.

-Artwork from [zenphoton.com](http://zenphoton.com) may be converted to JSON using an included Python script.
+Artwork from [zenphoton.com](http://zenphoton.com) may be converted to JSON using an included zen2json script.
 This can be used to render print-quality versions of existing images, or as a starting point for experimenting with the other capabilities of `hqz`.

 Planned features: